Part 1 – “SAFE ATMOSPHERE” – here

 News to you?
 Ignorance is bliss.
 Media conditions you, since the day you are born.

 The general ignorance is a good and reassuring thing.
-It helps a community to work properly.
+It helps a community to work correctly.
 It keeps you focused on your goals.
-Don’t let it fool you, it only helps the criminals to go unnoticed.
+Don’t let it fool you, it only supports the criminals to go unnoticed.
 It builds a reassuring static background noise to black out the daily catastrophic events, rolling in over social and official media.

 So, how did I get myself tied up and dragged behind my own rover, you ask?
 Not on purpose, that’s for sure.
 Not exactly accidental either… It chalks up to being the wrong place at the wrong time.
 Or at the right place at the right time, depends on your point of view… I disappear like the others.